kaan-dogan/kaan-dogan/README.md

 <br>

 - 🔭 I’m currently studying in high school.
-- 🌱 I’m currently learning about basic algorithms.
+- 🌱 I’m currently learning about basic algorithms, languages such as JS, CSS, HTML, C# and especially python.
 - 📫 How to reach me: kaandn51@gmail.com